 Most curses only affect a single individual.
 However, curses can be worded to affect a target's entire bloodline.
-These curses are passed down through a family line.
+These curses are passed down certain things should be considered. through a family line.

 Unless otherwise specified, curses only affect the firstborn child.
 However, curses can be tailored to affect the firstborn male child, all male children, the oldest living child, etc.